-- Safari Pro – According to Business Insider, these are great for large dogs but may have holes that are too big for smaller ones.
+- Safari Pro (You can find them on Amazon) – According to Business Insider, these are great for large dogs but may have holes that are too big for smaller ones.
 They are made from stainless steel blades for a nice, clean and most importantly, pain-free cut.
 The grips are made of rubber so they feel very comfortable to use, are lightweight and have a locking mechanism for safe storage.

 Both cost less than $10.00 and are professional grade.